Reduce Patient Risk

 “Medicare, the largest insurer covering the lives of African American seniors, has not done enough to protect this vulnerable population by addressing historic inequities in flu vaccine rates.

 Given the risk, those over 65, and others living with a chronic disease, should ask for, and be administered, the senior flu vaccine that offers more protection than the standard dose.

 Those living with or coming into contact with African American seniors, should also get vaccinated for the flu.
 If they become infected with the flu virus, they can transmit it to a senior thereby elevating that senior’s risk of a severe flu event.”

 Get the Vaccine

 Those infected with the flu virus can spread the virus, even if they have virtually no symptoms.

-The vaccine is free, you can get it at many local pharmacies or at your physician’s office.
+The vaccine is typically covered by health insurance/Medicare, you can get it at most pharmacies or at your physician’s office.